Improved fractal Weyl bounds for convex cocompact hyperbolic surfaces and large resonance-free regions: Proof of Main Theorem

 \section{Proof of Main Theorem}

-This chapter is devoted to the proof of Theorem \ref{main_thm} and is divided into several sections.
-Recall that $X=\Gamma\backslash \mathbb{H}^2$ is a convex co-compact hyperbolic quotient, that we fix a Schottky representation for $\Gamma$ as in §\ref{sec:SchottkyGroups}, and that we use the notations introduced in §\ref{sec:prelim}.
+This section is devoted to the proof of Theorem~\ref{main_thm}, and is divided into several parts.
+Recall that $X = \Gamma \backslash \HH^2$ is a convex cocompact hyperbolic surface, and that we fix a Schottky representation for $\Gamma$ as in Section~\ref{sec:SchottkyGroups}.
+Throughout, we use the notations introduced in Section~\ref{sec:prelim}.